robconery/blog/_posts/2013-12-04-minty-razing-the-pyramid-of-pain.md

 This.
 Sucks.

-Many people will blame Javascript for this mess which might be a bit silly.
-Javascript might not be the most elegant language, but it surely doesn't make you commit acts of Code Treason.
+Many people will blame JavaScript for this mess which might be a bit silly.
+JavaScript might not be the most elegant language, but it surely doesn't make you commit acts of Code Treason.

 Let's fix this and we'll use a few different ways...

 ## Promises

-Promises are a popular way to do this with Node and Javascript.
+Promises are a popular way to do this with Node and JavaScript.
 A "promise" is the result of an async function and looks something like this:

 ```javascript
 getInfoFromTheDb({id : 1}).then(function(result){